sarietta/theoputer-blog/content/posts/program-counter.md

 I remember, long ago, when I first learned about how computers worked.
 I remember someone, I think it was
-[Jason Mars](https://www.jasonmars.org/) who was a great friend and colleague, telling me about how they needed to something interesting with the "program counter".
+[Jason Mars](https://www.jasonmars.org/) who was a great friend and colleague, telling me about how they needed to do something interesting with the "program counter".
 I was aghast.
 What do you need a counter for in a program?
 It just didn't seem intuitive that you'd need to keep track of an incremented value, nor could it be *that* important.